datastax/ruby-driver/features/README.md

 ### Changing keyspaces

-You can specify a keyspace to change to immediately after connection by passing the keyspace option to [`Cql::Cluster#connect`](http://datastax.github.io/ruby-driver/api/cluster/#connect-instance_method), you can also use the [`Session#execute`](http://datastax.github.io/ruby-driver/api/session/#execute-instance_method) method to change keyspace of an existing session:
+You can specify a keyspace to change to immediately after connecting by passing the keyspace option to [`Cql::Cluster#connect`](http://datastax.github.io/ruby-driver/api/cluster/#connect-instance_method).
+You can also use the [`Session#execute`](http://datastax.github.io/ruby-driver/api/session/#execute-instance_method) method to change the keyspace of an existing session:

 ```ruby
 session.execute('USE measurements')